 - Quality Content - The material on this site supplies all of the information required to complete the assignments.
 In addition to this site, the vast information provided by online sources is also extremely valuable, especially in those situations when a student wants to exceed assignment requirements and go beyond course material.

 - Prior Preparation - While there are no official prerequisites for the course, the student should be comfortable with general personal computing concepts such as file/folder management, word processing, and website navigation.

 - Time Commitment - The student must have sufficient time to study the material and complete the assignments.
 Naturally, the time required will depend upon each student's current skills and previous experience.
 A reasonable approximation is that somewhere between 5-10 hours per week will be necessary for success.

 - Following Directions - Computing is an engineering discipline and as such, detailed written instructions are customarily supplied to specify program requirements.
 Therefore, it is imperative that students read the specifications carefully and implement them completely and correctly in code.
 Read with discernment to understand and apply course information and instructions correctly.

-    - Motivation to Succeed - This is the most important of the SSFs.
+- Motivation to Succeed - This is the most important of the student success factors.
 If the student has basic computing skills and the time to complete the course work, then success depends on the student's desire to succeed.
 There will be challenges such as software incompatibilities, inexplicable code errors, system errors unrelated to assignments, hardware crashes, data loss, other time responsibilities, etc. However, through it all, if the student wants to acquire the knowledge and skills offered by the course, then success is essentially guaranteed.